dmkos/php-containers/README.md

 ### Lighttpd

 Lighttpd web server on top of php:fpm official image.
-Containers are intended to be used with reverse proxy such as Traefik (recommended), therefore access logs are disabled.
+Containers are intended to be used with reverse proxy such as Traefik or HAPorxy, therefore access logs are disabled.
 The server is built from source and listens 9000 port (while PHP-FPM - socket).